The Top 10 Things to Clean in the Kitchen with a Box of Baking Soda

 Yes, baking soda.
 This odorless white powder does so much more than leaven your cookies.
 It is truly a magical little cleaner, with a fine grit that cleans without scratching.
 Curious how you can best put it to use in the kitchen?
 Here are the 10 things you should be cleaning with baking soda.

 A mild, fume-free way to scrub the oven.
-It takes elbow grease, but it's worth it.
+It takes a little bit of elbow grease — and time — but it’s worth it.

 See our tutorial: How To Clean an Oven with Baking Soda and Vinegar